 Who are CCIC's Members?

-CCIC members include approximately 90 Canadian non-profit organizations working, both in Canada and overseas, on the front lines of social justice, humanitarian aid, economic and democratic development.
+CCIC members include Canadian civil society organizations working, both in Canada and overseas, on the front lines of social justice, humanitarian aid, economic and democratic development.
 Among them are religious and secular development groups, professional associations, co-operatives, labour unions and groups devoted to literacy, education and youth.
 Their volunteers, supporters and partners live across Canada and throughout the world.